monk-io/docs/docs/monkscript/yaml/runnables.md

 Each runnable can contain `affinity` section.
 It's used to determine runtime placement of the `runnable`.

-Eiher `tag` or `name` can be specified, depending on the choice, Monk will place the runnable either on any of the nodes bearing the `tag`, or on a specific node named by `name`.
+Eiher `tag` or `name` can be specified, depending on the choice, MonkOS will place the runnable either on any of the nodes bearing the `tag`, or on a specific node named by `name`.

-If `resident` is `true` (`false` by default), Monk will search for an empty node and reserve it for the runnable in questions so that no other `runnable` will start on that node as long as the `runnable` in question is present.
+If `resident` is `true` (`false` by default), MonkOS will search for an empty node and reserve it for the runnable in questions so that no other `runnable` will start on that node as long as the `runnable` in question is present.

-If `ignore-pressure` is `true` (`false` by default) Monk will ignore pressure and consider all nodes, even the busy ones for allocation.
+If `ignore-pressure` is `true` (`false` by default) MonkOS will ignore pressure and consider all nodes, even the busy ones for allocation.

 ```yaml linenums="1"
 affinity: